-4.2 FC/FA/8 ANNUAL REVIEW OF PRUDENTIAL INDICATORS & TREASURY MANAGEMENT

-Members are reminded that the Council approved the Prudential Indicators for 2019/20 to 2020/21 and the Treasury Management Strategies for 2019/20 in January 2019.
+NO ACTION 4.2 FC/FA/8 ANNUAL REVIEW OF PRUDENTIAL INDICATORS & TREASURY MANAGEMENT Members were reminded that the Council approved the Prudential Indicators for 2019/20 to 2020/21 and the Treasury Management Strategies for 2019/20 in January 2019.
 Under the Prudential Code and the Code of Practice on Treasury Management in the Public Services the Council is required to monitor and review its prudential indicators.
 The key objective of which is to ensure that, within a clear framework, the capital investment plans of the Council are affordable, prudent and sustainable and that treasury management decisions are taken in accordance with good professional practice.
 The Council's Treasury Management Policy requires mid-year and annual reports on treasury management activities.
 This report compares the approved Prudential Indicators with the outturn position for 2019/20 and the annual report on the Council's borrowing and investment activities for 2019/20.

-A copy of the annual report is enclosed for Members' information.
+A copy of the annual report was circulated for Members' information.
+Proposed by Alderman Cosgrove Seconded by Councillor Foster and agreed that the report be noted.